English

 Collapse

-All about Vegan Vitamin D
+Image of All About Vegan Vitamin D

 Vitamins & Supplements

-All about Vegan Vitamin D
+All About Vegan Vitamin D

-Caya Kerkhof
+Image of Caya Kerkhof

-What is Vitamin D Good For?
+What is vitamin D good for?

-Different Forms of Vitamin D (D2 and D3)
+Different forms of vitamin D (D2 and D3)

-There are also vegan sources of D3, such as lichens.
+There are also vegan sources of D3, such as lichen.
 These offer the same benefits as animal-derived vitamin D3.
 Studies have shown that vitamin D3 (the active form with high bioavailability) is better absorbed in our body compared to vitamin D2.2 Therefore, vitamin D3 is preferred.

 Read more about the different forms of vitamin D and their absorbability.

-Vitamin D as a Vegan: Why Important?
+Vitamin D as a Vegan: Why is it Important?

 Vitamin D from a Plant-Based Diet